The Wizard of the Way: A Camino Encounter

 Who wouldn’t want to be a wizard?

-Without words, I handed the wizard my old metal trekking poles and five euros.
+Evan made his purchase.
+I decided to try my hand at some pilgrim bartering.
+Without a word, I handed Gandalf my old metal trekking poles and five euros.

 ¡Buen Camino!